 Lecturer and Research Associate at the Department of Biology, University of Vermont

 College of Arts and Sciences,

 Research Associate at CIMAR (Centro de Investigacion en Ciencias del Mar y Limnologia), Universidad de Costa Rica, Costa Rica

 Affiliated Professor at Universidad Maritima Internacional de Panama.

-Studying the acoustic behavior of a newly discovered river dolphin in Brazil.
-Project lead by Graduate Student Gabriel Melos.
+Graduate Student Gabriel Melos is studying the acoustic behavior of a newly discovered river dolphin in Brazil.
 Visit Gabi's blog to learn more about what it takes to develop this kind of research